Is it time to Get a New Roof? How Can I Tell? The Major Warning Signs

 The general age of a roof is around 20 to 25 years, so if you’ve only lived in your home for a decade, you may still have time.
 However, if you bought the home recently and it’s decades old, did you have the roof checked over by a professional?

 If not, your roof is possibly decades old without you knowing.
 Even though you haven’t seen any signs of problems recently, they can come on suddenly.
 Many times, these signs come on after inclement weather like heavy rain or snow, though not always.

 What’s important to know is that some roofing issues are more obvious than others.
 Some issues are subtle and require an expert opinion to scope them out.

-It's time to have an experienced, trustworthy, and certified roofer inspect your roof annually.
-They'll determine if you need major or minor repairs.
-But here's the major warning signs you definitely need a new roof.
+It’s time to have an experienced, trustworthy, and certified roofer inspect your roof annually.
+They’ll determine if you need major or minor repairs.
+But here are the major warning signs you definitely need a new roof.

 Another major sign is when the granules on your shingles start flaking off.
 You may see granules in your gutters as a sure sign.
 Regardless, lost granules aren’t always visible to the naked eye.
 A roofer can examine your shingles carefully to see whether they’re aging.
 Some shingles can get replaced individually, though mass damage typically means a new roof is necessary.

 Problems Around Roof Valleys